wyp1125/additive_epistasis/README.md

 #### 5) run_dnn_cv.py
 Python program to run deep neural network model (with Keras) for the additive epistatic interaction model (using occurrences of pure epistatic interactions as features), in a cross-validation setting under which training and testing inputs are separated.
 #### 6) get_2pop_af.pl
-Perl program to retrieve the loci with
+Perl program to retrieve the loci with MAF>0.01 and MAF<0.5 in two populations.